wing5wong/artisan-whs-static/source/_events/2022-06-30_battle-of-the-houses.md

 date: 2022-08-22T21:16:41.370Z
 ---
 Performing Arts Concert / Battle of the Houses 2022
 Royal Whanganui Opera House at 7pm
+Adults $12, Student $10.
+Tickets available NOW from the Student Centre or the Opera House.

+Featuring Rockquest winning bands, Chamber groups, dancers fresh from the DanceNZMade contest, soloists, the winning Talent Quest act and last but not least the BATTLE OF THE HOUSES!
+Come and support your house (Txt voting on the night).

 IT'S BATTLE OF THE HOUSES TIME!